katiesaund/dresden_maps/README.md

 6 Graceland Cemetery, Chicago              Grave Peril      NA            NA     42.0 -87.7
 ```

 `Name` is the name of the location.
 `First_Appearance` is the book in which the location is initially described.
 `Character` is the name of the person who is most strongly associated with the location.
-`Group` is the society most associated with the location (e.g. White Council, Red Court, Paranet, etc...)
+`Group` is the society most associated with the location (e.g. White Council, Red Court, Paranet, etc...).
 `Lat` is the location's latitude as determined by Google Maps.
 `Long` is the location's longitude as determined by Google Maps.